Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 [Single Sign-On] is a module for [Omeka S] that allows users to authenticate automatically through single sign-on (SSO) via [SAML] and the identity provider (IdP) of your institution or any external service.
-Multiple IdP are managed, so users can login through multiple services.
+To authenticate through multiple IdPs individually defined or defined via a federation of identity providers like Renater is possible too.
 The certificates of the IdP can be automatically updated each day too.

 Local users can still connect via the local passwords if they have one, but an